vicgalle/autocrit-likert-gpt/README.md

 ```

-## Example II: evaluating helfulness of an answer to a question
+## Example II: evaluating helpfulness of an answer to a question 🤖

 We can slightly change the prompt template and function schema to evaluate the helpfulness of an answer to a question.
 For instance, for the question "What is the capital of France?", we evaluate the following answers: